j9t/little-books/manuscript/html-css-frameworks.md

 ### Lack of Maintenance

-Outside of major structural changes or prolonged resource shortages, if we do not maintain (or if we stop to maintain), we miss great opportunities.
+Outside of major structural changes or prolonged resource shortages, if we do not maintain, we miss great opportunities.
 In the case of external frameworks, this can damage the reputation of those providing the framework.
 In the case of internal frameworks, it can mean giving up control over the framework-managed docs and apps, and slowly being forced into a costly, full-blown relaunch.

 Maintenance doesn’t mean we should continuously _change_ a framework—that may even be hurtful, especially for external frameworks because of the nuisance it creates.
 Rather, we should regularly monitor, test, and tweak the framework to keep it up-to-date.
-Such care pays off in many ways, be it because it reduces the need for more drastic changes (relaunches, which are pricey) or because everyone’s staying in touch and familiar with the framework.
+Such care pays off in many ways, be it because it reduces the need for more drastic changes (like relaunches, which are pricey) or because everyone’s staying in touch and familiar with the framework.

 I> ### A Vision of Web Development
 I>
-I> There is one thing every web developer should aspire to: writing the most minimal, semantically appropriate, valid HTML, and then never changing it.
+I> There’s one thing every web developer should aspire to: writing the most minimal, semantically appropriate, valid HTML, and then never changing it.
 “Never” not in a sense of denial and refusal, since structural changes can always require modifications, but in the sense of a guiding light.
 The idea of minimal, semantically appropriate, valid markup brings the most out of us as web developers.
 It leads us not only to supreme markup quality, but pushes us to acquire and exhibit bigger powers in our style sheets and scripts.
 I>
 I> The vision is one of highest efficiency, to handle presentational changes only through CSS and behavioral ones only through JavaScript updates.
 Writing HTML, design-agnostic as it should be, has always been underestimated; it’s the hardest to write well.